strawberryfield/QRCoder/readme.md

 ## Info

 QRCoder is a simple library, written in C#.NET, which enables you to create QR codes.
-It hasn't any dependencies to other libraries and is available as .NET Framework and .NET Core PCL version on NuGet.
+It hasn't any dependencies to other libraries and is available as .NET Framework 4.5

 Feel free to grab-up/fork the project and make it better!